 While genetics may predispose someone to addiction, it is important to remember that environmental factors also influence these diseases.

 Environmental factors such as poverty, trauma, and peer pressure can lead to addiction.
 These factors increase the risk of exposure to drugs and alcohol.
 They also make it more likely that someone will start using drugs or alcohol at an early age.
 And, once someone starts using, they are more likely to become addicted.
+Our trauma-informed care can help address these root causes of addiction.

 In addition, the US National Library of Medicine names several “addictive agents” that increase a person’s vulnerability to addiction.
 These include: